ea4eoz/ka-keyer/README.md

 Before trying to to flash your Open CW Keyer MK2, remove the jumper marked PRG at the back panel.

-The firmware uses no external libraries, and it is contained in just one .ino file so it should be very easy to make it work.
+The firmware uses no external libraries, and it is contained in just one .ino file so it should be very easy to make it to compile.
 Most (if not all) Open CW Keyers MK2 come with an Arduino Nano using at ATmega328p flashed with the old bootloader, so for a sucessful flashing, after loading the ka-keyer.ino file, you must set up the arduino IDE in this way:

 Menu ---> Tools ---> Board ---> Arduino AVR Boards ---> Arduino Nano